jsdclxvi/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## I went to the doctor today and he told me I had type A blood but it was a type O.